hellpig/WebSocket-Raspberry-Pi-robot/README.md

 If you want to control a different servo motor (or control the one I used differently), search for all instances of *pinServo* in all of the JavaScript files.
 If you want to control a different DC motor (or control the one I used differently), search for all instances of *pinMotor* in all of the JavaScript files.

+If you want to create a new command (such as *pause*), add its file in the *commands* folder.
+In the file, export the *errorCheck*, *run*, and *config* methods.
+See existing command files for guidance.

 ![screenshotScript](screenshotScript.jpg)